carl204/abc/README.md

 # ABC: System for Sequential Logic Synthesis and Formal Verification

-ABC is always changing but the current snapshot is believed to be stable.
+ABC is always changing bu the current snapshot is believed to be stable.

 ## ABC fork with new features